-In these very difficult times, many people have turned to their gardens and gardening to help them through.
+Many people have turned to their gardens and gardening to help them through the last year.
 Calming, absorbing yet exciting – growing plants offers it all!
 So let’s get on with some jobs – looking after your seedlings, dividing primroses and pruning shrubs are among the items on the agenda today………

 Putting a Damper on Things